Jessi Harkins Upshaw, PhD

 Biography

-Dr. Jessi Harkins Upshaw (she/her/hers) is an Associate Professor of the Master of Arts in Special Education (MASE) program within the Education Professions area of the Global College of Professional Advancement at the University of Arizona Global Campus (UAGC).
-She has worked in the field of developmental disabilities, behavior analysis, and education since the turn of the 21st Century.
+Dr. Jessi Harkins Upshaw (she, her, hers) is an Associate Professor and Program Chair of the Master of Arts in Special Education (MASE) program within the Division of Education Professions in the Global College of Professional Advancement at the University of Arizona Global Campus (UAGC).
+She has worked in the field of neurodivergence/developmental disabilities, behavior analysis, and early childhood to higher education since the early 2000s.

-Dr. Upshaw lives in North Texas with her family, faithful dachshunds, and mischievous cat.
-She enjoys traveling, hiking, spending time outdoors, and the culinary and visual arts.
+Dr. Upshaw lives in North Texas with her family, dogs, and a mischievous cat.
+She enjoys traveling, hiking, axe throwing, spending time outdoors, and the culinary and visual arts.